 By REBECCA SANTANA, EMILY WAGSTER PETTUS and CLAIRE GALOFARO

-As Dalton Johnson read it, he was struck by the bluntness of the language that would end the constitutional right to an abortion, shuttering clinics in about half of American states, including his.
+As Dalton Johnson, the clinic’s owner, read it Monday night, he was struck by the bluntness of the language that would end the constitutional right to an abortion, closing clinics in about half of American states, including his.

 “I can’t stop crying,” said an elated Mississippi state Rep. Becky Currie, who sponsored the 2018 law that is the basis for the Supreme Court case.
 “I am not quite sure I have the words to express how I feel right now, but God has had his hands on that bill since the beginning.”